Second Steps Day Nursery is a well-established childcare provider in Colchester.

 We advise the parents to attend all transition meetings at the school where their child will be attending, if they cannot we will send the child’s key person who will pass on all transition reports with your permission.
 We actively seek out your child’s friends from nursery that maybe going to the same school as this will also aid in the transition to talk about ‘big’ school as a group leading up to their start date at school.
 We invite teachers to visit our setting to see how the child interacts with others and also to get to know each other in an environment where the child feels safe.

-On some occasions there may be extra settling days needed for school and again we would offer for the key person and the child to attend the school during the time when they are at nursery if you could not attend these sessions yourself.
+On some occasions there may be extra settling days needed for school and again we would offer for the key person and the child to attend the school during the time that they are at nursery if you could not attend these sessions yourself.
 This is dependent on the schools policy and on the child’s need for extra sessions.

 We have a close link with all local schools and every year we liaise with them to gather spare uniforms for dress up and also photos of the school so that the children can familiarise themselves with the surroundings.
 On the last term of the children being at nursery we do focus on preparing them for school.

-Nursery manager/SENCO- Ebony Bowen
+Nursery Manager- Ebony Bowen

-Area Senco- Essex county council
+Area SENCO- Essex county council